shelleywong/CSCI211-Course-Materials/Labs/lab05.md

 ## Exercise 4

 Write a function that removes all duplicate entries in the list.
 Assume that the list is ordered from smallest to largest, thus all duplicates will be next to each other.
-For example, if the list contained {1,2,2,2,3,3,4,5,5,5,5,5,6} before calling `remove_duplicates()`, it should contain {1,2,3,4,5,6} after.
+For example, if the list contained {1,2,2,2,3,3,4,5,5,5,5,5,6} before calling `void List::remove_duplicates()`, it should contain {1,2,3,4,5,6} after.
 Do nothing if the list is empty or contains no duplicates.

 ***